 - Writing a bad check under $950

 If you have a felony record in California for one of these offenses – no matter how old the conviction – you may be eligible to have these offenses changed from a felony to a misdemeanor on your record.

 Individuals who are incarcerated for these offenses can seek to be resentenced and released (this is known as resentencing), and individuals no longer in the criminal justice system but previously convicted of these felonies in California can seek to have their criminal records changed to misdemeanors (this is known as reclassification).
-Individuals eligible for either resentencing or reclassification under Proposition 47 must file their applications/petitions within three years – by November 5, 2017.
+Individuals eligible for either resentencing or reclassification under Proposition 47 must file their applications/petitions by 2020.